jcs/ssh-agent-card-prompt/README.md

 ![https://jcs.org/images/ssh-agent-card-prompt.png](https://jcs.org/images/ssh-agent-card-prompt.png)

-**ssh-agent-card-prompt** - intercept
+**ssh-agent-card-prompt** -
-ssh-agent(1)
-requests for SSH key signing that require tapping a physical security key and prompt the user
+prompt the user when SSH key signing requests to an ssh-agent(1) require tapping a physical security key (such as a YubiKey)

 # SYNOPSIS